PhpGt/StyleGuide/indentation-whitespace/double-indentation.md

 }#
 ```

-In the above example, it is obvious that all members of the class (constant, private variables and function) are part of the contained class, because every PHP library file should always have one class in it.
+In the above example, it is obvious that all members of the class (constant, private variables and function) are part of the contained class, because [every PHP library file should always only have one class in it][side-effects].
 We can save one level of indentation in every file by not double-indenting the contents of a class.

 The hash is added to the closing brace of the class as a helpful indicator to prevent programmers from thinking they have already closed their function's brace.